 In Axon v.
 FTC, 986 F.3d 1173 (9th Cir.
 2021), a Ninth Circuit panel, in a 2 to 1 decision, affirmed an Arizona federal district court’s holding that the FTC Act, which provides for court of appeals review of FTC cease and desist orders issued after an administrative hearing, impliedly strips federal district courts of federal question subject-matter jurisdiction to consider structural constitutional challenges to the FTC administrative enforcement scheme.
 The Ninth Circuit denied Axon’s petition for rehearing en banc, and Axon now has filed a petition for a writ of certiorari in the Supreme Court.
 Additional case background is on the Cato Institute’s website.

 ALF’s petition-stage amicus brief was authored by ALF Executive Vice President & General Counsel Lawrence S. Ebner, and filed jointly with Ilya Shapiro, Vice President & Director of the Cato Institute’s Robert A. Levy Center for Constitutional Studies.
 Cato Research Fellow William Yeatman also contributed to the brief.
 The brief urges the Supreme Court to grant review because (i) the question of whether federal district courts have jurisdiction to consider structural constitutional claims concerning independent federal agencies’ administrative enforcement proceedings is exceptionally important; (ii) the majority’s ambivalent opinion, coupled with the strong dissenting opinion, cries out for further review; and (iii) district courts have not been impliedly stripped of federal question jurisdiction, including because delayed judicial review of structural constitutional claims cannot be meaningful.

-The petition for a writ of certiorari is pending.
+The Supreme Court granted the petition for a writ of certiorari on January 24, 2022.